derKlinke/oscar/README.md

 - [ ] custom display methods for more than floating point data
 - [ ] sending of osc dummy data with sine oscillators
+- [ ] xy or xyz pair detection with custom display methods

 ## LICENSE